laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture4.md

   <div class="figcaption"> A video illustrating operation of third-generation sequencing sequencing by Pacific Biosciences </div>
 </div>

 While Nanopore technology measures electrical current, PacBio technology  measures colors emitted in microscopic wells called _zero-mode waveguides_ ($$10^{-21}$$ liters) during DNA synthesis.
 With tens of thousands of wells per so-called SMRT chip, each ZMW essentially allows us to read out color intensities at thousands of times stronger than the background signal.
-The error rate of PacBio reads is about 10-15%.
+Like nanopore, the error rate of PacBio reads is also about 10-15%.
 The speed of the process of the single DNA molecule going through an enzyme causes randomness, resulting in the same insertion and deletion issues also associated with Nanopore technology.